 There is no doubt that certain colors can evoke certain emotions within you.
 Whether it’s rooted in a biological, evolutionary, or cultural element, there is a universal understanding of specific colors invoking specific feelings.
 Let’s take a look at these colors and ask ourselves, what do colors mean and how do they impact us emotionally?

-Red is the color of warmth and passion.
-It exudes a certain intensity, whether it’s love and romance or anger and danger.
-Red is the color of blood and fire and associated with love, violence, heat, and danger.
-It is a bold and energetic color that has come to symbolize power, strength, and determination.
+Red exudes intensity, whether it’s love and romance or anger and danger.
+It is a bold and energetic color that symbolizes power, strength, and determination.
+Red also indicates warning or danger, which is why it is often used in warning labels, stop signs, and stoplights.
 The color red has even shown to have physical effects on people, such as raising blood pressure and respiration rates and stimulating appetite.
-This is why red is often used in popular fast-food chain designs such as McDonald’s, Burger King, and KFC.
-You’ll often see red used to attract consumers to a brand (such as Coca-Cola) and its platform (such as Netflix’s calls-to-action to join or sign in).
-Red also indicates warning or danger, which is why it is often used in warning labels, stop signs, and stoplights.
+This is why red is often used in popular fast-food chain designs such as McDonald’s.
+You’ll often see red used to attract consumers to a brand (such as Coca-Cola) and its platform (such as Netflix).

 How To Use It: